google/mono_repo.dart/mono_repo/README.md

-  list        List all packages configured for mono_repo. presubmit   Run the CI presubmits locally. pub         Runs the `pub` command with the provided arguments across all packages.
+  list        List all packages configured for mono_repo. presubmit   Run the CI presubmits locally. pub         Runs the `pub` command with the provided arguments across all packages. readme      Generate a markdown table of all packages configured for mono_repo.

 Run "mono_repo help <command>" for more information about a command.
 ```